sikadali/ConwaySuite-TDD/README.md

 - And so on ...

-Here are for example the first 10 terms of the sequence beginning by 1:
+Here are for example the first 10 terms of the sequence :

     [1, 11, 21, 1211, 111221, 312211, 13112221, 1113213211, 31131211131221, 13211311123113112211]